| Toxidrome | Mental Status | Eyes | Lungs | Vital Signs | Bowel Sounds | Bladder | Neurological | Antidote |

 Serotonin Syndrome

-SSRIs, MAOIs, tramadol, MDMA, St. John's Wort
+SSRIs, MAOIs, tramadol, MDMA, St. John's Wort, linezolid

 |